SelfControlApp/selfcontrol/README.markdown

 * Mac version requires password, messy workaround
 * Does not work on OS X
 * Quitting means you have to re run the app, and let is finish the countdown
+* Sometimes the timer doesn't end and the block lasts forever (until hosts file is changed)

 To Do
 -----